Chicago Attorney Kim Foxx Backs Out Of Jussie Smollett Case

 The controversy involving Empire actor Jussie Smollett’s alleged fake attack rages on.
-The actor is facing intense public scrutiny after new evidence shows that he played a part in orchestrating the hoax and then gave the Chicago Police Department an untruthful report.
+The actor is facing intense public scrutiny after new evidence shows that he played a part in orchestrating a hoax and then gave the Chicago Police Department an untruthful report.
 Even most of his own fans no longer believe his story as additional details continue to emerge making him look more guilty than ever.
-Law enforcement is now launching a full investigation into what really happened and Smollett may face charges if he is found guilty of false reporting.
+Law enforcement is now launching a full investigation into what really happened and Smollett may face charges if he is suspected of false reporting.
 Cook County State’s Attorney Kim Foxx is not having any part in this controversial case and has excused herself from the investigation, according to ABC News.

 Proving Smollett’s innocence at this point will be a difficult job.
-The actor went from being supported and sympathized by much of the nation to being laughed at it a mere matter of days.
+The actor went from being supported and sympathized by much of the nation to being laughed at in a mere matter of days.
 The main question people are concerned with now isn’t whether or not Smollett faked the attack.
 Rather, they want to know why he would risk his entire career for such an elaborate lie.

 Kim Foxx’s office recently announced that she has rescued herself from the case.

 “Out of an abundance of caution, the decision to recuse herself was made to address potential questions of impartiality based upon familiarity with potential witnesses in the case.”